ramSeraph/topo_map_processor/README.md

 ## Description

-This project provides a collection of command-line tools and a Python library to process, analyze, and manipulate topographic map data, specifically for creating web-mappable tiles from GeoTIFF files.
+This project provides a collection of command-line tools and a Python library to process, georeference, and export topographic map data in raster form, specifically for creating web-mappable tiles from GeoTIFF files.
 The tools allow you to create tiles, partition large tile sets, and update existing tile sets efficiently.

 ## Installation